 Huacachina is a small place and there aren’t many options in terms of accommodation.
 If you want to live the full experience and spend the night in a tent in the desert, I recommend you stay at Desert nights ecocamp.
 The rooms are tents (very large and comfortable), it has a pool and shared bathrooms.
 It is one of the best accommodations you will find in the Oasis so make your reservation in advance.
 I loved this place.

-There are also full day trips tours available from Lima, including the buggy & sandboard tour, lunch transport between Ica-Huacachina.
+There are also full day trips tours available from Lima, including the buggy & sandboard tour, a 2-hour boat tour of the Ballestas Islands and the transport between Ica-Huacachina.

 How much does the buggy and sandboarding tour costs?